This is an upgraded version of the Elevator simulator project that was implemented a while ago. To read more about that, click here

-Figure 4 shows how to connect HMI device to PLC RS485 ports to allow these two devices to establish any handshaking-type communication.
-We can use micro USB port of PLC to upload the generated control software from PC to PLC user memory.
+Figure 4 shows how to connect the HMI devices to PLC RS485 ports to allow these two devices to establish any handshaking-type communication.
+We can use the micro USB port of PLC to upload the generated control software from PC to PLC user memory.

 For an NPN transistor:

-The ‘open collector‘ output is the unconnected Collector of an NPN transistor, made available to the external circuitry, that switches to ground when active.
-The Emitter of the transistor is typically connected to ground, and the Base is driven by a positive control voltage.
-This type of output can be used with a pull-up resistor to translate a logic level from one voltage to another or to drive lamps, relays etc., it has a positive voltage on one terminal and requires a switch to ground to activate.
+The ‘open collector‘ output is the unconnected Collector of an NPN transistor, made available to the external circuitry, that switches to the ground when active.
+The emitter of the transistor is typically connected to the ground, and the Base is driven by a positive control voltage.
+This type of output can be used with a pull-up resistor to translate a logic level from one voltage to another or to drive lamps, relays, etc., it has a positive voltage on one terminal and requires a switch to the ground to activate.
 See Figure 5.